 This can multiply the impact and alignment of our work.
-We want to strengthen FRIDA's facilitation process so when groups are looking for inspiration and want to learn more about each other's strategies they can directly reach out and connect with one another.
+For this reason, we want to strengthen FRIDA's facilitation process so when groups are looking for inspiration and want to learn more about each other's strategies they can directly reach out and connect with one another.